 We advise Universities, Colleges, Schools, Independent Schools and Nurseries on all the commercial aspects of running their operation.
-We help Parents and Students with a range of matters including school admission, academic issues and university appeals.
-We also assist people working in the sector with issues relating to their career and personal circumstances

 As a client of SA Law, you benefit from our in-depth understanding of the sector, not only from the legal perspective, but also from first-hand experience of the sector as trustees and governors.
 This enables us to provide expert advice on the often-unique aspects of supplying and contracting with educational establishments and sector professionals.

 Examples of our work in the Education sector: